fredd4/localgen-ui/tools/info/creation-endpoint.md

     post:
       operationId: generateImage
       summary: Generate an image from a text prompt
-      description: Creates one or more images based on the given prompt using DALL·E models.
+      description: Creates one or more images based on the given prompt using GPT-image-1 model.
       requestBody:
         required: true
         content: